Dosing automations

 - one labelled "media"

-A turbidostat ("turbidity-static") tries to keep the turbidity (also called optical density, or OD), constant over time.
-This is usually accomplished by taking frequent measurements of the turbidity (every 1 minute), and performing a set media/waste pump cycle when the normalized optical density exceeds some target OD
+A turbidostat ("turbidity-static") tries to keep the turbidity (the optical density, or OD), constant over time.
+This is usually accomplished by taking frequent measurements of the turbidity (every 30 seconds), and performing a set media/waste pump cycle if the optical density (or normalized optical density) exceeds a target OD

 between 1.0 ml and 2.0 ml.